Airbus A220: Design

+The Airbus A220 family is a five-abreast single-aisle airliner developed specifically for the 100- to 150-seat market segment between regional airliners and mainline airliners, which includes two models, the 35 m long A220-100 and the larger, 38.71 m long A220-300.
+The design goal of the unique aircraft was to improve fuel efficiency, as well as operating costs, passenger comfort and range while reducing noise and emissions.
+These environmental benefits make the A220 family aircraft suitable for urban operations and noise-sensitive airports.

 Airframe

 Commonality between both variants of the A220 family is over 99%.
 To support higher loads, the A220-300's wing and centre wing box are structurally reinforced, as is the centre fuselage, which is 3.4 m longer than the -100 variant, and the main landing gear.
 Extensive use of aluminium–lithium in the fuselage, and carbon composite in wings, empennage, rear fuselage section, and engine nacelles reduces weight and increases corrosion resistance, resulting in better maintainability.
 The overall airframe consists of 70% advanced lightweight materials, comprising 46% composite materials and 24% aluminium–lithium.
 The aircraft features a low drag nose and tailcone design, minimum fuselage wetted area and optimised wing aerodynamics.

-Landing gear

 The nose landing gear is common for both variants, while the -300 main landing gear is slightly reinforced.
 The -100 has three pairs of disc brakes, the -300 one more.